 A. The billing month and calendar month actual energy sales in kilowatt-hours, by rate class and voltage level;

-B. The actual fuel costs of the types of fuel costs designated in the FAC, listed by generating facility and fuel type;
+B. The actual fuel costs of the types of fuel costs designated in the FAC, listed by generating station and fuel type;

 C. The actual purchased power costs of the types of purchased power costs designated in the electric utility’s FAC, differentiated by: